nextflow-io/nextflow/docs/reference/syntax.md

 }
 ```

 - The take, emit, and publish sections are optional.
-If they are not specified, the `main:` section label can be omitted.
+The `main:` section label can be omitted if they are not specified.

 - The take section consists of one or more parameters.